crowdlingo/course/src/speaking/punctuality.md

 - Are you, yourself, late very often?- How do you feel when you are late?
 - How do you think you could be on time?
 - Do you wear a watch?
-- When does time SEEM to move fast, and when does it SEEM to move Slowly?
-- If you could go back in time, what would you do differently?

 ## Vocabulary

 <vocab-list>
-- differently
-  - in another and different manner
-- probably
-  - with considerable certainty
+- Important
+  - of great significance or value
-- anywhere
+- bothered
-  - at or in or to any place
+  - caused to show discomposure
 - impression
   - a vague idea in which some confidence is placed
+- definitely
+  - without question and beyond doubt
 - especially
   - to a distinctly greater extent or degree than is common
-- bothered
-  - caused to show discomposure
-- normally
-  - under normal conditions

 <!-- blank -->